Is your email address costing you £100s/yr? Tips to help you ditch your broadband provider and keep your email address

 It used to be commonplace for internet service providers to offer its customers a dedicated email address when you signed up to its broadband – and some still do (including BT and Virgin).
 The idea was appealing, mainly because it was 'free', and for many, this went on to become their primary email address.

 But as time went on, more and more services required you to register with your email, leaving you relying on that email address.
 And it turns out these email addresses weren't really 'free' after all, because not switching to a cheap deal and sticking with a provider just for the email address is costing many £100s/year.
-So if you're one of the nine million people who are out of contract, see what to do about your email address below, then check if you can pounce on one of the short-lived deals via our Broadband Unbundled comparison tool to slash costs.
+So if you're one of the seven million people who are out of contract, see what to do about your email address below, then check if you can pounce on one of the short-lived deals via our Broadband Unbundled comparison tool to slash costs.

 Some providers let you keep access to your email after leaving for free – but not all do